 Lipton Pure Green Tea – Nutrition

 So what nutrients can you find in Lipton’s 100% green tea?
-Are these nutrients the same as those found in other types of green teas?
+Are these nutrients the same as those in other green teas?

 In terms of calories, green tea has zero calories and this means it has 0 carbs, 0 fat and also zero protein.